sebmate/WingHacks/README.md

 To install the tool, proceed as follows:

-1. Exit the Wersi OAS application.
+1. Exit the Wersi OAS application by selecting the "Settings" tab on the top of the screen and then the Wersi logo in the upper right corner.
 2. Copy the FFix program and associated files (from https://github.com/sebmate/WingHacks/tree/master/WWFix/WWFix/bin/Debug) onto a folder on your harddisk.
 Create a link to WWFix.exe, and put this link into the autostart menu of Windows.
 3. Install loopMIDI from https://www.tobias-erichsen.de/software/loopmidi.html
-4. Create trhee new virtual MIDI ports, "WWFix Input", "WWFix Output", and "WWFix Output2", as shown in the following image.
+4. Create three new virtual MIDI ports, "WWFix Input", "WWFix Output", and "WWFix Output2", as shown in the following image.
 Note that the "To VST" port is not required.

 ![loopMIDI](loopMIDI.png)